 Q. Who’s Involved?

-There are five partners involved in this project: Ballymoney Community Resource Centre; Beyond Skin; Charo Lanao-Madden; Corrymeela; Rural Community Network.
+There are five partners involved in this project: Building Community Resource Centre; Beyond Skin; Charo Lanao-Madden; Corrymeela; Rural Community Network & Triangle Housing.
 Collectively we bring a wide range of skills, experiences and passion for this work and project.

 Q. What could success look like?